anjalitiwari/DataIntegrationAndFeedManagement/README.md

 npm install
 npm run start

-This should make your server running in port 3000
+This should make your server running in port 3000 (default port)
 ```